-In our Scripture today, James tell us that every creature on earth can be tamed, but no one can tame the tongue.
+In our Scripture today, James tells us that every creature on earth can be tamed, but no one can tame the tongue.
 It is the untamable beast!
 The tongue is full of deadly poison and can lash out and strike at any moment.
-So, here is the question to consider in light of this description of our tongue: What do we do when we have lashed out at someone?
+So, in light of that description, here’s today’s question to reflect upon: What do we do when we have lashed out at someone?
 How do we respond when the beast comes out and spews venom through painful words and reckless talk?
-Consider these thoughts when your words have run wild:

-- Apologize!
-I know this seems basic, but saying, “I’m sorry,” and really meaning it, is often very hard to say.
+- Apologize! – I know this seems basic, but saying, “I’m sorry,” and really meaning it, is often very hard to say.
 An apology reveals we are taking ownership for what we said, instead of getting defensive or deflecting blame.
-Oh sure, we may try to rationalize it, or explain our tone, but an apology is essential to move toward reconciliation.
+Oh sure, we may try to rationalize, or explain our tone, but an apology is essential to move toward reconciliation.
 Don’t minimize the destructive power of your words.
 My motto is: Apologize, don’t minimize!